Eldon-NCYG/Data-Job-Market-Analysis-Project/README.md

 - Each skill was also connected to its category to complete the normalized relational structure.
   ![alt text](Images/data_jobs_erd.jpg)

-#### Other Data Cleaning Processes
+## Other Data Cleaning Processes

 - Removed unnecessary columns: Columns such as search_location did not contribute meaningful information to the analysis, so they were dropped to simplify the schema.
 - Standardized text formatting for the `job_skills` names - ensured consistent casing, spelling, and removing whitespace.
 - Removed Duplicates: There were many job skills that were the same but spelt differently or abbreviated, so those duplicate skills were removed.
 - Checked referential correctness to ensure IDs and relationships aligned across tables.

-## Schema Architecture in MySQL
+# Schema Architecture in MySQL

-I implemented the ERD I designed into a fully normalized, relational, schema in MySQL that follows the industry-standard star-schema design, allowing slicing of the data by any of the categorical columns - [text](main.sql).
+I implemented the ERD I designed into a fully normalized, relational, schema in MySQL that follows the industry-standard star-schema design, allowing slicing of the data by any of the categorical columns - [main sql file](main.sql).
 This relational schema ensures:

 - Fast, efficient querying across hundreds of thousands of rows
 - Referential integrity between job postings, skills, and skill categories
 - Scalable joins for skill‑based salary analysis, demand trends, and cross‑country comparisons
 - A repeatable ingestion pipeline that can be re‑run as new data becomes available

-#### Schema Overview
+## Schema Overview

 The database consists of four core tables: